solliancenet/microsoft-redis-cache-migration/02_PreMigration/03_Methods.md

 appendonly yes
 ```

 Once enabled, every time Redis receives a command that changes the dataset (e.g. SET) it will append it to the AOF.
 When you restart Redis it will re-play the AOF to rebuild the state.
-This same file can be used to rebuild / migrate a Redis instance in Azure.
+This same file can be used to rebuild / migrate a Redis instance in Azure, however, the replay will need to be done via a tool such as `redis-cli` as you cannot use automatic import of the AOF file like an RDB file via Azure Storage.

 This option is more durable than the RDB file, but comes at some costs in larger files, repeated commands and slower performance when under huge write loads.